coursesAM/IOCL2025/readme.md

 - Neural networks (ANN, CNN, RNN)
 - k-means clustering

-Heavy focus will be placed on understanding coding for ML using Python, NumPy, Pandas, Scikit-learn and PyTorch/TensorFlow.
+Heavy focus will be placed on understanding coding for ML using Python, NumPy, Pandas, Scikit-learn, and TensorFlow/PyTorch.
-The course includes theory and practice (notably the practicals (P)).
+The course includes theory and practice (notably the tutorial (T)).

 **Note**: Participants must have wifi access and a Google account to work with Google Colab.